The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 So you arrived in Afghanistan before the United States did, right?

-You know, you know, people really don't understand.
+You know, people really don't understand.

 This is one historical fact that has to be corrected for the record.